How does the IPCC work?

 countries and from observer organizations.

+Currently the IPCC has 152 observer organizations (as listed in PDF).
 Major decisions are taken by the Panel during the Plenary Session.
 For example;

 - the election of the IPCC Chair, IPCC Bureau and the Task Force Bureau;